preciofishbone/OmniaDocsG2/blocks/page-rollup/index.rst

 Page creation settings for Calendar display
 --------------------------------------------
 In Omnia 7.5 it's possible to create pages from the calendar view, useful for publishing campaigns, for example.
-To use this option, som settings needs to be done.
+To use this option, some settings needs to be done.
 They are found under the heading PAGE CREATION.

 .. image:: page-creation-option.png